 Emission factors in the BREF documents are mostly given in ranges (European Commission, 2006).
 The range is interpreted as the 95 % confidence interval, while the geometric mean of this range is chosen as the value for the emission factor.

 Activity data

-To apply Tier 1, the national annual quantity of industrial waste incinerated is required.
+To apply Tier 1, the national annual quantities of industrial waste, hazardous waste and sewage sludge (wet basis) incinerated are required.

 Tier 2 technology-specific approach

 Algorithm